miracle2k/xappy/docs/introduction.rst

 reasonable to aim for 100% coverage by this metric, and the coverage report can be helpful to keep track of sections of code which aren't tested at all.

-Presently, the coverage report should indicate 100% coverage for all modules, except for 'secore/textprocessor.py' which was imported from a different piece of code and is not all being used by the search engine interface at present.
-It is due to be replaced shortly anyway, because the code it implements is being moved into the core C++ Xapian library.
+For any released version of Xappy, the coverage report should indicate 100% coverage for all modules.
+However, if you are using an SVN snapshot of Xappy, you may find that some code is not covered.
+In addition, the coverage testing currently contains a bug when run under Python 2.5 which causes some lines of code to be incorectly marked as "not covered" when they actually are.
+When run under Python 2.4, this bug doesn't manifest.

 Building a database
 ===================